 Apple Watch offers a bunch of preset workout options including Walking, Elliptical, Stair Stepper, Running, Pool Swim, Open Water Swim, HIIT Workout, Outdoor Cycling, Indoor Cycling, Rowing, Hiking, Yoga and Other.
 Picking the right one is vital to the Apple Watch understanding what you are doing.

 There is also no backtrack option, as there is with devices like Fitbit, so if the Apple Watch fails to recognise your Workout, you won't be rewarded.
 We've also made the mistake of selecting Outdoor Cycle instead of Indoor Cycle only to do 30 minutes of exercise and get no closer to our Move target so pick right.
+If you use Apple Fitness+ or apps like Fiit, the workout type is automatically selected for you, depending on what you're doing.

 Tracking Workouts: Open, Calories, Distance, Time